This tutorial will help you start an Interledger node locally on your computer and create a local ILP test network.

 By default, the SPSP server uses localtunnel to create an HTTP endpoint.

-Alternatively, we can set up the server on
+Alternatively, you can set up the server on

 port by disabling localtunnel.